DarrenKirby/builds/README.build_files.md

 These two functions are hooks into the package download step.
 As is implied, prehook runs before the package is fetched, and posthook is run after the package is fetched.
 These functions can be used to download other packages or patches if required.
-For example, `git` distributes its manpages in a seperate tarball, so `git`'s build file contains:
+For example, `git` distributes its manpages in a separate tarball, so `git`'s build file contains:

       def fetch_posthook(self):
          url = f"https://www.kernel.org/pub/software/scm/git/git-manpages-{self.version}.tar.xz"